-- Asset means data, personnel, devices, systems, and facilities that enable the organization to achieve business purposes. - Covered data means bulk U.S. sensitive personal data or government-related data. - Covered system means an information system used to obtain, read, copy, decrypt, edit, divert, release, affect, alter the state of, view, receive, collect, process, maintain, use, share, disseminate, or dispose of covered data as part of a restricted transaction, regardless of whether the data is encrypted, anonymized, pseudonymized, or de-identified. - Information system means a discrete set of information resources organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of information. - Network means a system of interconnected components, which may include routers, hubs, cabling, telecommunications controllers, key distribution centers, and technical control devices.
+- Asset means data, personnel, devices, systems, and facilities that enable the organization to achieve business purposes. - Covered data means government-related data bulk U.S. sensitive personal data. - Covered system: - means an information system used to obtain, read, copy, decrypt, edit, divert, release, affect, alter the state of, view, receive, collect, process, maintain, use, share, disseminate, or dispose of (collectively, "interact with") covered data as part of a restricted transaction, regardless of whether the data is encrypted, anonymized, pseudonymized, or de-identified; and - does not include an information system (e.g., an end user workstation) that has the ability to view or read sensitive personal data (other than sensitive personal data that constitutes government-related data) but does not ordinarily interact with such data in bulk form.5 - Information system means a discrete set of information resources organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of information. - Network means a system of interconnected components, which may include routers, hubs, cabling, telecommunications controllers, key distribution centers, and technical control devices.